BUD & LOU, CAT-WOMEN, JEKYLL & HYDE, HOSTILE BRAINS, and HOSTILE MARTIANS… IT CAME FROM… AND MUCH MUCH MORE!

 “What makes you think the chief will?”

-One of the cops who has been taken over by the invaders asks, “What’s the trouble Mac?”
+One of the cops who has been taken over by the invaders asks, “What’s the trouble, Mac?”

-it’s a very creepy tone, that seems menacing in it’s coldness…
+it’s a very creepy tone, that seems menacing in its coldness…

 David sees that the guy has the same wound on the back of his neck.
 Pulling his collar over it to conceal it.

 When the little guy runs into the police station asking to see the chief, it goes to that place where we feel most vulnerable and the panic sets in when we realize there is no one you can trust, no one to believe you.
 There is no safe place.
 And those you love are gone.
-The threat goes to the issue of trust and sense of safety and not just about creepy aliens lurking around.
+The threat goes to the issue of trust and a sense of safety and not just about creepy aliens lurking around.
 A film of paranoia and insecurity.

-Spielberg says that Menzies gave himself the license to work on the film doing homages using BERTOLD BRECHTIAN sets, because it was a dream.
-Also the fear that it kept recurring is the notion that there isn’t any escape you can wake up from the nightmare, but it only begins all over again.
+Spielberg says that Menzies gave himself the license to work on the film doing homages using BERTOLD BRECHTIAN sets because it was a dream.
+Also, the fear that it kept recurring is the notion that there isn’t any escape you can wake up from the nightmare, but it only begins all over again.
 “It’s a trap.
 It’s absurd. it’s deadly frightening.”

 There the chief of police Bert Freed has also been taken over by the Martians who have submerged themselves in the land behind his house.
-David is locked up until a psychologist Dr. Pat Blake played by Helen Carter who comes to see him and realizes how genuinely frightened he is.
+David is locked up until a psychologist Dr. Pat Blake played by Helen Carter comes to see him and realizes how genuinely frightened he is.
 He is petrified when his parents come to pick him up, his mother now showing the same frozen demeanor as his father.
 So Dr. Blake keeps David in her care and takes him to see a colleague Dr. Stuart Kelston played by Arthur Franz.
-Dr. Kelston is also an amateur astronomer who not only believes that David saw a space craft land in the back field, but that the earth could very well be under siege by Martians, an immanent invasion could be near.
+Dr. Kelston is also an amateur astronomer who not only believes that David saw a spacecraft land in the backfield, but that the earth could very well be under siege by Martians, and an immanent invasion could be near.
 That they might be trying to interfere with local rocket experiments being launched in the area.
 And of course, that’s where David’s father works.

-Kelston has a telescope and he, David and Dr. Pat Blake see David’s father lure General Mayberry (William Forrest) to the sand dune that swallows him up.
-Soldiers are sent to surround the sand pit, overseen by veteran science fiction supportive actor Morris Ankrum who plays Colonel Fielding along side Sergeant Rinaldi (Max Wagner).
-Meanwhile the Martians are systematically sending out their possessed humans to sabotage the works.
+Kelston has a telescope and he, David, and Dr. Pat Blake see David’s father lure General Mayberry (William Forrest) to the sand dune that swallows him up.
+Soldiers are sent to surround the sand pit, overseen by veteran science fiction supportive actor Morris Ankrum who plays Colonel Fielding alongside Sergeant Rinaldi (Max Wagner).
+Meanwhile, the Martians are systematically sending out their possessed humans to sabotage the works.
 The Martians act like puppet masters who can also control their subjects by exploding the devices implanted in their brains –the marks on their necks are where they’ve been drilled.
 Lovely thought…

 David is told that his parents are getting their control devices taken out through surgery, just as the sand trap opens up right under his and Pat’s feet, they fall beneath the sand into the underground lair that the Martians have been operating from.
-We get to see two green Martians who walk like they shuffle (excuse me for saying, back in the day my older brother used to say that they walked like they had shit in their pants) actually these Martians do sort of qualify as ‘pants monsters’.
+We get to see two green Martians who walk like they shuffle (excuse me for saying, back in the day my older brother used to say that they walked as they had shit in their pants) actually these Martians do sort of qualify as ‘pants monsters’.

 The nefarious Martian Intelligence is portrayed by Luce Potter.